Zagidziran/Retries/Readme.md

 # Overture

-This library provides methods to help orgaanize retires.
+This library provides methods to help organфize retires.
 But it is not polly competitor.
 There is another kind of retries when we waiting for condition.

 ### Premsises

 Time to time pepole write tests.
-Time to time test turns into complicated process with a few components involved.
+Time to time test turns into complicated process with few components involved.
-Lets say we have a database a syncroniztion logic and the functionality depending on the sync results.
+Lets say we have a database, a syncroniztion logic, and the functionality depending on the sync results.
 And this functionality is being tested.
-So our flow is to put to database, wait syncronoztion, and only then examine our system under test.
+So our flow is to put to the database, wait syncronoztion, and only then examine our system under test.
-The testing code have to wait until syncronization is performed with periodical checks.
-In more advanced situations becomes hard to organize such code.
+The testing code have to wait until the syncronization is performed with periodical checks.
+In more advanced situations, becomes hard to organize such code.

 ### Solution